HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/verse_integration_docker.md

 2. Locate the `SAMETIME_EXTERNAL_WARINTEGRATION` variable and ensure that it is set to true.

-    If the statement doesn't exist, add it in the `proxy` section of the file.
+    If the statement doesn't exist, add it in the `stwebclient` section of the file.

     ``` {#codeblock_hfl_1g1_h5b}
     SAMETIME_EXTERNAL_WARINTEGRATION=true